Variably protease-sensitive prionopathy: Symptoms

+Diagnosis

 Diagnosis is difficult, as pathognomonic signs on MRI such as cortical ribboning or hockey stick sign, periodic sharp wave complexes on EEG, and tests for 14-3-3 protein and tau protein are usually not helpful, and no mutations have been observed in the coding region of the PrP gene, unlike CJD and Variant CJD.
 The diagnosis can be made on pathological examination.
 There are unique microscopic and immunohistochemical features, and the prions cannot be digested using proteases.
 Because 8 out of 10 patients had a positive family history of dementia in the original study, a genetic cause was suspected.

 Some have suggested the disease may be a sporadic form of Gerstmann–Sträussler–Scheinker syndrome (GSS).
+The inability to reliably diagnose VPSPr in living patients can delay symptom management, which is the only current form of treatment available.
+A proposed diagnostic criteria for VPSPr includes cognitive impairment and/or at least two other clinical manifestations, symptom duration of under eight years, and phenotypical divergence from other neurodegenerative disorders.

+One diagnostic method being explored to differentiate VPSPr from similar diseases such as Alzheimer's and CJD is capillary based electrophoresis (CE).
+A unique feature in VPSPr is its 7kDa fragment, which is too small to be detected by traditional Western blotting but is more likely to be detected by CE, especially in the VV genotype.

+Research

 A 2013 study finds that the peculiar protease-resistant PrP (PrP^{res}) originally found in VPSPr is also detectable in the brain of patients with a genetic CJD linked to PrP Valine (V) to isoleucine (I) mutation at residue 180 (PrPV180I).